mlatcl/mlatcl.github.io/README.md

 Pages are structured into

-_research  Our main research themes (we have four of these) _projects  The projects we are working on with these themes) _people    Our reseaerchers and students
+ - _research  Our main research themes (we have four of these)
+ - _projects  The projects we are working on with these themes
+ - _people    Our researchers and students
-_publications  Our publications
+ - _publications  Our publications
+ - _availableprojects  Part II/Part III/MPhil projects proposals and archive